cboin1996/PersonalPrograms/README.md

 momentCalc.py - calculates the thickness of a metal tube required for a given input force.
 Useful for designing tubes in      bending.

+figureNameGen.py --  used for generating figure blocks of code in LaTeX for a given set of png files.